aibrite/jdash-docs/src/backend/net-core-dev.md

 We made JDash pretty easy and configurable so that you can implement it easily.
 Mosft of your work done via javascript and this .Net Core libraries are used for persistance/authorization layer only.

 On your Startup.cs file :

-  // This method gets called by the runtime.
-Use this method to configure the HTTP request pipeline.

 ```c#
         //add below usings above code to your code